Librarika/manual/docs/getting-started.md

 ## Join a Library

-You can join a library in different ways.
+You can join a library in two different ways.

 * A library staff may invite you to join their library as a member (patron).
 * Or, you can sign up for a Librarika account on your own.
-Then send a member request to a specific library to join.
+Then submit a member access request to a specific library of your choice.

+Both methods are covered in this below sections:

 ### a.
-Join From Invitation
+Join from invitation email

 This is the simplest way to join a library.
 Open the invitation email in your mail box.

-* Log out of libraria before you proceed.
+> **Cuation!** If you are already logged in, please log out of Librarika before you proceed.

 * Open the invitaion email and click on the activation link from the email.
-* You will see the Join Library form.
+* The Join Library form will be opened in your browser.
 * For existing Librarika user:
 	* Select `No, I already have an account in Librarika` radio box.

 		![Join library form](img/join-library-form.png)

 	* Enter login email address and password and click on Login.
-	* Clik on `Yes, please join me in.` button.
+	* Then, click on `Yes, please join me in.` button.
 You will then be joined to the library.

 		![Join library confirmation page](img/join-library-confirm-joining.png)